optakt/optakt.github.io/content/knowledge/scalinghistory.md

 In general, voting on the next correct block requires multiple rounds of communication (preparation round, confirmation round and commit round), and the more validators there are, the more overhead there is for everyone to get their messages to the leader of a round.
 Scalability is negatively impacted by the high amount of communication.

-Also the higher the adaptation, the higher the total value represented by the native cryptocurrency and therefore higher the value that needs to be locked up as staking by the nodes.
+Also the higher the adoption, the higher the total value represented by the native cryptocurrency and therefore higher the value that needs to be locked up as staking by the nodes.
 This means the native currency's full potential is not utilised as, once it is locked, it can no longer be used for any other purposes.
 Network’s security is proportional to the value of stake committed.